Stefan Glowacz

-Stefan Glowacz (born March 22, 1965 in Tittmoning) is a German professional rock climber and adventurer.
-He started climbing at the age of 12 and advanced to one of the world's best sports climbers only few years later.
+Stefan Glowacz (born March 22, 1965, in Tittmoning) is a German professional rock climber and adventurer.
+He started climbing at the age of 12 and advanced to one of the world's strongest competition climbers and sport climber a few years later.
 Since 1993 he has been devoted to natural challenges such as expeditions to remote places in Canada, Patagonia and Antarctica.